nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `list`

 ![RootContext](images/RootContext.png)
-has to be specified if you are not in the root context.
+has to be appended at the end of the command if you are not in the root context.

 ![ModContext](images/ModContext.png)
 ![LectureContext](images/LectureContext.png)